 Nonetheless, expectations were extremely high at the beginning of the season and rightfully so.
 On paper, this was and still is one of the most talented squads in the league.
 But no matter how talented a team may be, without the proper rotation, the chances of competing for a championship are slim to none.
 Pop had his work cut out for him.

 But before the season even started, the injury bug reared its ugly head.
 Tony Parker, Pop’s on-court voice, sprained his ankle playing over seas for France.
-Parker was able to play in the first five games, but missed the next three.
+Parker was able to play in

 The rest of the Spurs roster also fell victim to the injury bug.
 McDyess missed four games with a variety of injuries.
 Also, Matt Bonner missed 17 games with a broken hand.
 Manu Ginobili missed time with a strained groin, and Micheal Finley missed almost two months with an ankle injury.
 The Spurs have dealt with so many injuries, they seem more like a skateboard team at the X games then an NBA team.